 213 Osborne Street, Bacon Burns House, built circa 1835.
 The two sotry hipped roof Federal style wooden frame house was built by Dr. Henry Bacon.
 The house is particularly worth noting due to its construction using mortise and tenon joinery with a braced framing system.
 The porch features chamfered posts and a round top rail and simple square picket balusters.

-Thomas Hawkins, the one-and-a-half sotry Georgian cottage type house is wooden frame with a jerkinhead (clipped gable) roof.
+306 Ready Street, Mayor Thomas D. Hawkins House.
+Built circa 1885 for the two-time mayor of St. Marys, the one-and-a-half story Georgian cottage style house is wooden frame with a jerkinhead (clipped gable) roof.
 The pedimented gable entrance leads to a porch with boxed columns and square balusters and a partially glazed door with transom and side lights.

 124 Osborne Street, Captain Morse House, built 1905.
 The Folk-Victorian two story